 The next day, Boston's building inspector inspected the building and pronounced it safe.

 During the trial, witnesses testified the collapse was caused by a lack of bracing and the pressure of excavated earth against one side of the wall.
-The engineer who supervised the construction of the Panama Canal testified a pier that had collapsed was made of the 'rottenest concrete' he had ever seen.
-Another witness said the fire had damaged 50 supporting timbers and a side wall
+The engineer who supervised the construction of the Panama Canal testified a collapsed pier was made of the 'rottenest concrete' he had ever seen.
+Another witness said the fire damaged 50 supporting timbers and a side wall